swifferwarrior/calc/README.md

 Feel free to create more “helper” functions if you think it would be useful.
 Student Solutions
 Submit a solution with a pull request to this file on the Javascript Curriculum github repository.
 See the section on Contributing for how.

+CHALLENGES:
+1. Scoring would not work as intended.
+Sometimes it would register score, sometimes it would not.
+Sometimes it would score the wrong participant.
+Culprit was postfix incrementation.
+Results were one round behind.
+Changed to prefix incrementation.

+2. Scoring would not work on a round where a tie occurred.
+Originally, wins and losses were determined by singleRound().
+If it was a tie, the singleRound would restart until there was a clear winner but the returned result would not register as a win or loss.
+Solution was to return all three kinds of results and handle the tie within the game().
+Wins or losses would increment the correct score.
+Ties would decrement the round counter (i) so that ties wouldn't count as one of the five rounds.